phaserjs/phaser/README.md

 * Any Tile set with alpha !== 1 would cause the whole layer to render incorrectly (thanks @nkholski #1666)
 * P2 Debug Body class: The shape check in draw() needed to check for Convex last, since other shapes (like Rectangle) inherit from Convex (thanks @englercj #1674)
 * P2 Debug Body class: The updateSpriteTransform() function needed to be called from the ctor.
 Otherwise bodies with no sprite (so no postUpdate call) would never be moved to draw in the correct position (thanks @englercj #1674)
+* Animations are now guarded allowing Sprites with animations to be destroyed from within onUpdate, onLoop or onComplete events (thanks @pnstickne #1685 #1679)

 ### Pixi 2.2.8 Bug Fixes